 You’re not alone in these questions.
 Many Dallas patients wonder these same things, and we’re happy to help in the process.
 We are your advocate, and we aim to inform.
 We’ll let you know what risks are involved and what the expected outcome will be.
 Results vary on a case-by-case basis, but the same basis applies to all breast augmentations: you, the patient, will receive the breasts you’re happy with.
 Period.

 Many Dallas breast augmentation patients are curious to know what their surgical procedure will be like.
-Since your surgery will be performed under general anesthesia so that you are completely asleep, you will have your breast augmentation performed at one of the Dallas area medical facilities at which Dr. Hopkins has surgical privileges, including North Texas Surgery Center, Methodist Charlton Medical Center, Methodist Dallas Medical Center and Methodist Mansfield Medical Center.
+Since your surgery will be performed under general anesthesia so that you are completely asleep, you will have your breast augmentation performed at one of the Dallas area medical facilities at which Dr. Hopkins has surgical privileges, including North Texas Surgery Center, Methodist Charlton Medical Center, Methodist Dallas Medical Center, Methodist Mansfield Medical Center, and Advanced Surgical Center.

 On the day of your surgery, you’ll arrive at your agreed upon surgical center having fasted since midnight the night before, due to the general anesthesia you will be receiving for your surgery.
 When it’s time for your procedure, you’ll first be prepped by a preoperative team of nurses and medical technicians, who will prepare you for your surgery including taking your vital signs and temperature.
 When it’s time for your surgery, you’ll walk into the operating room and be ready to go!